dikiamust/simple-app-fe/README.md

 ### Authentication

 - **Sign Up & Login:**
   - **Email & Password:** Users can sign up and log in using their email and a user-defined password.
-Upon registration, the user will receive an email verification link.
+After registering, the user will receive an email verification link.
+To verify the email, simply click the link sent to their inbox.
+Once the link is clicked, the email will be verified, and they will be automatically logged into the dashboard
   - **Google OAuth:** Users can sign up and log in using their Google account, bypassing the need for email verification.
   - **Facebook OAuth:** Users can sign up and log in using their Facebook account, bypassing the need for email verification.